-NECESSITY, FUNCTION, AND CONFORMITY: KRS 138.463 and 138.4631 require the Transportation Cabinet to assess, collect, and audit the monthly U-drive-it usage tax.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 138.463 requires the Transportation Cabinet to establish standards for fair market rental or lease value and assess, collect, and audit the monthly U-drive-it usage tax.
 This administrative regulation establishes the recordkeeping requirements for a permit holder and the audit procedures of the Transportation Cabinet.

 Section 2.
 Recordkeeping.
 (1) Rental records.

-(a) A holder of a U-drive-it permit who rents vehicles shall:
+(a) A holder of a U-drive-it permit who rents a vehicle shall:

-1. Develop a consecutive, preprinted numbering system for its rental agreements;
+1. Use a consecutive, preprinted numbering system for a rental agreement;

-2. For each motor vehicle included in the permit holder's rental fleet, retain a copy of the original invoice from the manufacturer or some other document which shows the manufacturer's suggested retail price of the motor vehicle plus the cost of all options included on the motor vehicle; and
+2. For each motor vehicle included in the permit holder's rental fleet, retain a copy of the original manufacturer's invoice or a document that shows the manufacturer's suggested retail price of the motor vehicle plus the cost of options included on the motor vehicle; and

-3. Retain a copy of each rental agreement in consecutive order, including a voided or damaged agreement.
+3. Retain a copy of the rental agreement including a void or damaged agreement.